Acacia Gardens

 AreaSearch analysis of employment trends sees Acacia Gardens performing better than 90% of local markets assessed across Australia

-Acacia Gardens has an educated workforce with significant professional services representation.
-Its unemployment rate is 1.5% as of the past year.
+Acacia Gardens has an educated workforce with prominent professional services.
+Its unemployment rate is 1.5%, lower than Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment